Abraham Lincoln conducts flight operations during Jungle Warfare Exercise 22

 |Downloads:

-This work, Abraham Lincoln conducts flight operations during Jungle Warfare Exercise 22, by PO3 Jeremiah Bartelt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Abraham Lincoln conducts flight operations during Jungle Warfare Exercise 22 [Image 11 of 11], by PO3 Michael Singley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT